 The new capabilities are great, but the complexity, and particularly the variability, is not.
 We are, after all, doing very nearly the same thing time and again.
 Such changeability creates more expense, more opportunity for error, and an almost per-show need for everyone on the production to retrain on the exact procedure we’re using this week.

 Could things be regularised, even standardised?
-Panavision seems to think so; the company talked about a “camera-to-finish ecosystem” at Cine Gear this year.
+Panavision seems to think so; the company talked about a “camera-to-finish ecosystem” at Cine Gear this year (2019 at time of original publication).
 It’s not that hard to dream up a system that could do great things if a production is willing to base its entire workflow on one concept; usually it’s not.
 But of course all this can be standardised.
 It’s just technology, and the fact that the current situation works at all is testament to a lot of people following a lot of rules when developing that technology.